yeori/mind-wired/README.md

 #### node.selected

-triggered when nodes has been selected(activate sate).
+triggered when nodes have been selected(activate sate).

 ```ts
 import {..., type NodeEventArg} from "@mind-wired/core";